-On your second full day in Cappadocia, enjoy the picturesque village of Mustafapasa, the rock-cut churches of Soganlı Valley, the remarkable underground city of Kaymakli and a fabulous opportunity to experience Turkish home cooking!
+On your second full day in Cappadocia, enjoy the scenic beauty of Ihlara Valley, the picturesque village of Mustafapasa, the rock-cut churches of Soganlı Valley, the remarkable underground city of Kaymaki and a fabulous opportunity to learn the art of Turkish home cooking!

 Drive first to Mustafapasa, a perfectly preserved Greek village in the heart of Anatolia.
-The former Greek inhabitants left the village in 1923 during the population exchange between Turkey and Greece.
-Then continue to
+The former Greek inhabitants left the village in 1923 during the population exchange between

-Soganli Valley, which has been inhabited since the earliest days of the Christian era.
+Turkey and Greece.
+Then continue to Soganli Valley, which has been inhabited since the earliest days of the Christian era.
 The rock-cut churches here date from the 9th to 13th centuries.
 Soganli, like other valleys in Cappadocia, exemplifies the harmony between man and nature.
-We enjoy a short walk (one hour approx. with some moderate ascent and descent) through the valley, mainly on a wide and well-maintained path, but with some short sections on loose gravel.
+We enjoy a short walk (one hour approx. with some moderate ascent and descent) through the valley, mainly on a wide and well maintained path, but with some short sections on loose gravel.
 If you choose not to walk, your driver can take you to a café at the end of the walk, to rest and wait for the others.